-We’ve found South Carolina to be the perfect blend of America’s northern delicate finesse and explosive southern flavours and we want to show you the best and tastiest of this unique culinary experience.
+We’ve found South Carolina to be the perfect blend of America’s northern delicate finesse and explosive southern flavors and we want to show you the best and tastiest of this unique culinary experience.
 Farmers’ markets abound, the biggest to be found in Columbia, with the freshest produce, bakery and BBQ meats ready to be sampled.
 Open every day, there’s even an exhibition kitchen here so you can see – and taste, of course – the region’s best dishes created by South Carolina’s home-grown chefs.
-Food festivals are also a regional speciality – the Low Country Oyster Festival in Charleston being our personal favourite, with its oysters plucked fresh from the sea, it just doesn’t get any better.
+Food festivals are also a regional specialty – the Low Country Oyster Festival in Charleston being our personal favorite, with its oysters plucked fresh from the sea, it just doesn’t get any better.
 The local wines here are also an undiscovered treasure; South Carolina has wineries open for tastings and tours, with specialties in Cabernet Sauvignon and Merlot and even micro breweries for those who prefer wine’s frothy cousin.

 National Parks and natural wonders

 This is America’s heartland and there are enough National Parks in South Carolina to fill a lifetime’s exploring and adventure.
 Dip into this region’s plethora of parks and natural sites, filled with ethereal swamps, rushing rivers, and truly ancient trees (some of the oldest and biggest trees in the world).
-Wander through lush forest and into the clearing and you’ll find deserted beaches, thundering waterfalls, colourful wildflowers and a world of wildlife.
+Wander through lush forest and into the clearing and you’ll find deserted beaches, thundering waterfalls, colorful wildflowers and a world of wildlife.
 Look to the skies to see the majestic southern bald eagle whilst in the clear waters you may even glimpse South Carolina’s resident loggerhead turtles.
 So whether you’re hiking, kayaking, cycling or climbing, South Carolina has the all the ingredients to make your trip a true wonder.